uptonking/note4yaoo/pattern-arch-event-sourcing-examples.md

 - https://github.com/andreschaffer/event-sourcing-cqrs-examples /java
   - examples of how to use Event Sourcing and CQRS applied to a minimalistic bank context.
+  - In a distributed world, event timestamps are unreliable for ordering - machines have their own clocks.
+    - Instead we can make the ordering explicit with an event version.
+  - In this project we use event versioning in two ways
+    - In the write/command side, we use it for protecting ourselves from race conditions via optimistic locking;
+    - In the read/query side, we use it for commutative reasons, meaning events can come out of order and we can still handle them properly.
+    - If you are interested in this topic, we also recommend reading about Lamport timestamps and Vector clocks as alternatives.

 - https://github.com/asimkilic/cqrs-event-sourcing-with-kafka /java
   - Use the mediator pattern to implement command and query dispatchers
   - Implement an event store/write database in MongoDB